B0ney/xmodits/README.md

 ## Special Thanks
 - The GUI was made with [Iced](https://github.com/iced-rs/iced)
-- [@0x192](https://github.com/0x192) (and contributers) for their [Universal Android Debloat tool](https://github.com/0x192/universal-android-debloater/).
+- [@0x192](https://github.com/0x192) (and contributors) for their [Universal Android Debloat tool](https://github.com/0x192/universal-android-debloater/).
 I've learned a lot of gui stuff from that project.
 - [SatyrDiamond](https://github.com/SatyrDiamond)'s [DawVert](https://github.com/SatyrDiamond/DawVert), A program to convert different daw project files to other formats.
 - The animated fox gif was obtained from: https://github.com/tonybaloney/vscode-pets